 Approximately one person in every four has eyes that don’t work together correctly even though they may see with perfect acuity (20/20).
 This condition is called Binocular Vision Disorder (BVD).
 The individuals are probably not aware of their condition because they have always seen that way; and their parents, teachers, friends and coaches are not aware, either.
 When this situation exists a child can become discouraged, parents and teachers are frustrated, and at some point the situation may become so strained the child drops out of school.
 Statistics show that three of every four juvenile delinquents have Binocular Vision Disorder.
 Other neurologically based vision disorders are equally unrecognized but have not been studied in the delinquent population.
 Again, YOU can change that!

-- The only developmental/therapeutic optometrist serving NE Mississippi who can provide the necessary therapy is located in Birmingham, Alabama over 220 miles from the farthest corner of Monroe County; and the satellite therapy center is nearly 50 miles from that same corner.
+- There are now two developmental/therapeutic optometrists serving NE Mississippi who can provide the necessary therapy.
+One is in Pontotoc– Vision Therapy Center of North Mississippi—but the other is located in Birmingham, Alabama over 220 miles from the farthest corner of Monroe County; and the satellite therapy center is nearly 50 miles from that same corner.
 CVC will be centrally located in Monroe County, minimizing travel.
 YOU can make that happen!

-- This specialist is also the only eye doctor in the area who can provide diagnosis and therapy for certain visual processing disorders of the brain that respond to prescribed frequencies of colored light.
+- The specialist in Birmingham is the only eye doctor in the region who can provide diagnosis and therapy for certain visual processing disorders of the brain that respond to prescribed frequencies of colored light.
 CVC will provide all necessary therapies.
 YOU can make that happen!

 - Few eye doctors are currently trained as developmental optometrists.
 While some may do certain tests and limited vision therapy, only doctors who have completed a residency in developmental optometry are certified to perform thorough diagnosis and a complete range of vision therapies.
 CVC will have only doctors who are certified or are on track to complete certification within one year.
 YOU can make that happen!